valtech-ch/rung/README.md

 ```
 The `CTF_MGMT_TOKEN` is only needed if you change the data types on Contentful and want to re-generate the types `types/generated/contentful.d.ts`

-### Caveats
-Currently only the prod build works as `nuxt-vite` is still experimental and it seems to not deploy an internal Contentful dependency.